 We limit access to personal information to individuals with a business need consistent with the reason the information was provided.
 We keep personal information only for as long as it is required for business purposes or by the law.

-If you believe that there has been a breach of this policy, you should set out details of your complaint and send it to HPC’s Privacy Officer at PO Box 572, Newcastle NSW 2300.
+If you believe that there has been a breach of this policy, you should set out details of your complaint and send it to Hunter Primary Care’s Privacy Officer at PO Box 572, Newcastle NSW 2300.

-Complaints that are received will be resolved in accordance with HPC’s complaints handling procedures.
+Complaints that are received will be resolved in accordance with Hunter Primary Care’s complaints handling procedures.
 Complaints will normally be investigated and either resolved or progress communicated to the complainant within 35 days.